khanhtt/chat/SIMPLE_API_DOCS.md

 After we found the user's `id` we want to connect which located in `meta.sub[0].user` (or `meta.sub[i].user` if we select from `me` subscribers result), we could then pass this value to `sub.topic` in `{sub}` packet.

-After we subscribed to `p2p` topic, we will be able to receive message sent by our target user, vice versa.
+After we subscribed to `p2p` topic, we will be able to receive message from & send message to our target.

 **Example request:**
 ```